itp-dwd/2020-spring/weeks/01_foundations.md

   * [Download](https://desktop.github.com/)

 ## Topics

+The topics for we will be covering for this class include:
+1. How the Internet Works
+2. What are "Modern Web Applications"
+3. Development Tools
+   * Text Editor
+   * Command Line
+   * Version Control
+   * Source Code Hosting
+   * Deployment and Deploymen tOptions

 ### How the Internet Works
 When we're creating websites and web applications, it's helpful to understand the infrastructure of the Internet.
 This helps us understand all of the steps in creating a website from scratch.